microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 We can also use Q# to solve this problem.
 It can be achieved in three steps:
 1. Prepare the state $\ket \psi$.
 2. Apply a transformation that maps the 2-qubit Pauli X basis into the 2-qubit computational basis.
 This transformation just applies a Hadamard gate to each of the qubits.
-3. View probabilities of each basis state with `DumpMachine` function.
-Thanks to the previous step the following state equivalence holds:
+3. View probabilities of each basis state with the `DumpMachine` function.
+Thanks to the previous step, the following state equivalence holds:

 <table>
     <tr>